treyhunner/treyhunner.github.com/source/_posts/2024-05-08-my-favorite-python-3-dot-13-feature.markdown

 And thanks to Michael Hudson-Doyle and Armin Rigo for implementing the original version of this REPL, which was [heavily borrowed from PyPy's pyrepl project](https://github.com/pypy/pyrepl).

 The new Python REPL coming in 3.13 is a major improvement over the old REPL.
-While the lack of Windows support is disappointing, but I'm hopeful that a motivated Windows user will help add support eventually!

 Want to try out this new REPL?
 Download and install [Python 3.13.0 beta 1](https://www.python.org/downloads/release/python-3130b1/)!